 - Faculty Guide

 Brandeis University is committed to providing an environment free from discrimination and harassment on the basis of race, color, ancestry, religious creed, gender identity and expression, national or ethnic origin, sex, sexual orientation, age, genetic information, disability, Vietnam Era veteran, qualified special, disabled veteran or other eligible veteran status or any other category protected by law.

-Dean Watson encourages you to explore the Graduate School’s many interdisciplinary degree options and countless research opportunities.
+Dean Chasalow encourages you to explore the graduate school’s many interdisciplinary degree options and countless research opportunities.
 Please be in touch with any questions that you may have.